braedynl/matrixlib/_sources/guide-construction.rst.txt

 Construction
 ============

-Throughout the remainder of the user guide, you'll probably see matrices constructed like this:
+Oftentimes, you'll see matrices constructed like this:

 >>> from matrixlib import Matrix
 >>>